 While there’s nothing within either patent that indicates they might be related to each other, it’s possible that both patents may be, or may have been used by Google.

-Others are query-independent signals that try to weight the quality or importance of a page, such as PageRank, which looks at the quality and quantity of links pointing to a page to determine how “important” that page might be.
+Others are query-independent signals that try to weigh the quality or importance of a page, such as PageRank, which looks at the quality and quantity of links pointing to a page to determine how “important” that page might be.

-The Affiliated Page Link approach trys to limit a calculation of the importance score of a page by links pointing to that page based upon whether or not the source of those links is perceived to be independent or not.
+The Affiliated Page Link approach tries to limit a calculation of the importance score of a page by links pointing to that page based upon whether or not the source of those links is perceived to be independent or not.
 The patent tells us, for instance, that “additional links by the same author…should not excessively raise the ranking score” of a document.

 I’ve seen many people writing about sitewide links from the same domain surmise that those links don’t pass along as much link weight as they might if they were individual links from different domains.
-That would be likely under this affiliated page approach.
+That would be likely under this affiliated page link approach.
 Is it the reason why they might not?

 If you are a site owner, what sites might Google consider to be affiliated with your site or sites?